apollographql/apollo/studio-docs/source/notification-setup.md

 6. Select an existing configured channel to send notifications to, or select which type of new channel you want to configure:
     <img src="./img/create-new-channel.jpg" class="screenshot" width="400" alt="Notification creation modal">
 7. Click **Next**.
-8. If you're configuring a new channel, proceed to [Configuring a new channel](#configuring-a-new-channel).
+8. If you're configuring a new channel, complete the steps in [Configuring a new channel](#configuring-a-new-channel).
-9. If you are creating a daily report you will need to select the timezone for the daily report.
-It will get sent at 9AM every day in whichever timezone is selected.
+9. If you're creating a daily report, select a time zone.
+The report is sent daily at 9am in the selected time zone.

 ## Configuring a new channel